Approvals - Approving change requests

 - Any Date fields

-An approver might not have have access to the BMC Change Management application to approve a change request.
-If the approver's access permission does not allow access the change request, he can use BMC Remedy AR System Approval Central to approve change requests.
-For more information on approving change requests from the Approval Central, see Approving changes using Approval Central.
+An approver might not have have access to the Change Management application to approve a change request.
+If the approver's access permission does not allow access to the change request, the approver can use Approval Central to approve change requests.
+For more information, see Approving changes using Approval Central.

 The change request is refreshed when no approvers are found for an approval phase or when an approver approves the change request.